 Things to do in Serifos

-For souvenir shopping, early dinner, and drinks head to Chora on a hill built with cascading whitewashed examples of traditional Cycladic architecture.
+For souvenir shopping, early dinner, and drinks, head to Chora on a hill built with cascading whitewashed examples of traditional Cycladic architecture.
 Walk the cobblestones connected like a maze and sprinkled with small boutiques, tiny bars, and restaurants (the casual version of them; the tavernas).
+Don’t forget to shop for hand-crafted ceramics at Kerameio, an amazing pottery studio in Kato Chora.
 Before sunset, find Ano Piazza – a cute square dominated by the neoclassical building of the Town Hall and the Church of St. Athanasios.
-On bright tables, chairs, and benches (mostly blue) the square’s outdoor cafés serve coffee, finger food, dessert, and most importantly a strong local liquor option called ‘rakomelo’ which is a heated honey and high-in-alcohol raki mix; anecdotally described by Greeks as medicine for the regular cold or flu.
+On bright tables, chairs, and benches (mostly blue) the square’s outdoor cafés serve coffee, finger food, dessert, and most importantly a strong local liquor option called ‘rakomelo’ which is a heated-honey-and-high-in-alcohol raki mix; anecdotally described by Greeks as medicine for the regular cold or flu.
 It’s sweet, so refrain from drinking too many shots, unless you really want to find yourself seriously drunk.
 Our recommendations for yummy bites and rakomelo there is the Ano Piazza café owned by photographer Katerina Kaloudi and the Stou Stratou café.
 Our favorite traditional restaurant in Chora is Marathoriza and later for drinks hit the terrace of the tiny cocktail bar Gaidaros (Greek word for donkey).
 Although nightlife isn’t strong, if you want to dance in the late hours, head down to the port of Livadi where Shark Club often has great guest DJs on the decks or to the 25-year-old Yacht Club Serifos bar.
 And for an unexpected dash of luxury, you can contact Serifos Travel that offers concierge services including helicopter transportation, water taxis, and more luxury villa suggestions.